 Keep the Lead Out

-Some lead can enter the body through the skin or when lead is inhaled, but the main route is through the mouth.
+Some lead can enter the body through the skin or when it is inhaled, but the main route is through the mouth.
 The priority is to keep things containing lead out of the mouths of children – and of women who may one day have children (not that any amount is healthy for any of us).
 This is another great reason to wash the hands before eating – not just to remove germs – but to reduce lead and other environmental toxins that may have gotten on our hands as we rub against the world.

 Note: Two types of evidence concern me about the relationship between lead and Alzheimer’s disease.

 First are the animal studies, such as one where half the baby monkeys were exposed to lead and the other half were not, to see what happened over their lifetime.
 In young adulthood there was no obvious toxicity.
-But as they began to age, those with the lead exposure had cognitive decline similar to what we see in Alzheimer’s disease.
+But as they began to age, those with the exposure had cognitive decline similar to what we see in Alzheimer’s disease.

 Second there are cross-sectional human studies.
 Researchers wouldn’t intentionally expose some people to lead to see what happened.
 Instead, they measured the lead levels in the adult’s leg bones.
 Those who had the highest levels of this known potent neurotoxin had the highest rate of both cognitive decline and Alzheimer’s disease, just as one might expect from the controlled animal studies.